 Projects

-I also have current plans to upgrade my home lab setup to use an HP ProDesk as a server, replacing the Raspberry Pi 4 system.
-This new system comes with two additional SSDs, an NVIDIA T400 4GB as a GPU, and will also be upgraded to have a 2.5GbE or 10GbE card.
+I plan to upgrade my home lab to use an HP ProDesk as a server, replacing the Raspberry Pi 4.
+This new system includes two additional SSDs and an NVIDIA T400 4GB GPU and will be upgraded with a 2.5GbE or 10GbE card.
 I refer to this project as home lab version 3, or v3 for short.

-Home lab version 3 will utilize ProxMox VE for virtualization of individual servers that I can work with.
-Such servers might include the main Ubuntu Server instance for all my current services, a game server that can be switched on for playing games with friends, or it can be used for networking and system administration practice.
-I will also use a virtual machine for static binary and malware analysis, utilizing a separate system and VM entirely for dynamic analysis.
+Home lab v3 will utilize Proxmox VE to virtualize individual servers I can work with.
+These might include the main Ubuntu Server instance for my current services, a game server I can switch on to play with friends, or a VM for networking and system administration practice.
+I will also use a virtual machine for static binary and malware analysis, with a separate system and VM for dynamic analysis.

-The 3rd version of my home lab will also use an external reverse proxy.
-I intend on setting up a VPN tunnel between my VPS server and my home server, so that I can reduce the number of open ports on my home router.
-I am also doing this so that I won’t have to expose my home IP address when connecting my domain to my media services.
+The third version of my home lab will also use an external reverse proxy.
+I intend to set up a VPN tunnel between my VPS and my home server so I can reduce the number of open ports on my home router.
+I’m also doing this to avoid exposing my home IP address when connecting my domain to my media services.

-My network is also due for improvements, as I have plans to introduce a 10GbE switch, and potentially a pfSense router.
+My network is also due for improvements, as I plan to introduce a 10GbE switch and potentially an OPNsense router.

 Contact Info